Why register with Search Associates?

 - Online Confidential References.
 Search Associates requires a minimum of four online confidential references to be completed by your referees.
 Detailed information regarding these references will be found on your candidate dashboard page once you have successfully submitted your online application, and will also be provided by your Associate.

 - Send Registration Fee (Database User Fee).
-Your registration fee should be sent directly to your Associate (Exception: UK Office) and must be received before we can activate your profile.
-We encourage you to send this fee early in the application process.
-Your Associate will provide instructions for payment once your online application has been completed and successfully submitted.
+Your registration fee should be paid directly to your Associate (Exception: UK Office) and must be received before we can activate your profile.
+However, you will not be asked to pay your registration fee until we have notified you that we can accept you as a Search Associates candidate.